kachurovskiy/nanoels/h2/README.md

 Select the desired pitch using `-` and `+` buttons or `0.10mm`, `1mm` and `2mm` shortcut buttons in the top row.
 If you keep the buttons pressed, the pitch starts changing faster after a few seconds.

+Use negative pitch values e.g. `-2mm` to cut left-to-right threads.
+Do do that, hold the `-` button until the pitch drops below 0 to the required value.

 Some inch threads require setting the micron part (3rd precision point) of the pitch, to do that click the `Step` button until you're in the `0.001mm` mode.
 Now clicking `-` or `+` buttons will change the pitch by a micron.

 ## Turning